damir-sijakovic/artix/minimal_desktop.md

 To get themes go to: [xfce-look](https://www.xfce-look.org).
 In your home folder create .themes (ctrl+h to show hidden files) and unpack your theme archive inside.
 To add fonts create .fonts folder and drop font files inside.
 Go to Settings->Appearance to set theme and font.
+Change font to 'Noto Sans' (Firefox install), 'liberation mono' for terminal.
+Normal OS typography needs are covered with Noto, Liberation, Open Sans and Source Code Pro.

 ## Local Keyboard